Sensitive nature of data validates privacy concerns over Centre's Aarogya Setu app; legislation with 'sunset clause' can curb potential misuse - Firstpost

 What are the concerns?

 Given the sensitive nature of data involved and the mandatory prescription for using the app, concerns about privacy violations have been raised.
-The Supreme Court in the Puttuswamy judgment (2017) reiterated that the Right to Privacy is a fundamental right and laid down the proportionality test to assess any State restriction imposed on said right.
+The Supreme Court in the 2017 Puttaswamy judgment reiterated that the Right to Privacy is a fundamental right and laid down the proportionality test to assess any State restriction imposed on said right.

 On to the technology, there is a possibility of false alarms as proximity does not indicate probability.
 Bluetooth would exchange the Unique IDs even if two people walk past each other within a certain range, while maintaining all necessary precautions, as well as people who may be sitting across different rooms and different floors.
 If one is found to be infected, all the concomitant user IDs would be incorrectly identified as potentially being infected.